rpgd60/vmware-vsphere7-on-kvm-lab/vsphere7.homelab.on.kvm.md

 ![esxi.post.boot.07.confirm.mgmt.network.changes](vsphere7.homelab.on.kvm.assets/esxi.post.boot.07.confirm.mgmt.network.changes.png)

 Verify that we can ping the new esxi21 VM from the KVM Hypervisor,  both using the IP address (192.168.122.121) and the host name  (esxi21 or esxi21.home.lab)

+Verify connectivity to the host using the GUI interface.
+Connect with a browser to http://192.168.122.112 or http://esxi12 .
+Ignore warnings about certificates for the time being.

 #### Create a Datastore